How to use traditional plant remedies to manage stress

 However, the longer you live in chronic stress, the harder it is to pull yourself out of it and the more physical symptoms of stress you will have to undo.
 The time is now to do something.

-Many medicinal plants are scientifically researched help to modulate the body's stress response, support the nervous system and provide nourishment to the adrenal glands.
+Many traditional medicinal plants are scientifically researched help to modulate the body's stress response, support the nervous system and provide nourishment to the adrenal glands.

-You can start to see how they can work well together to create a complete solution, adressing both symptoms and the underlying imbalance.
+They can work well together to create a complete solution, adressing both symptoms and the underlying imbalance.

-Working with medicinal plants requires extensive technical knowledge
+Formulating traditional plant remedies requires extensive technical knowledge

 Phytocompounds can be extracted from plants in a few different ways; with hot water, alcohol or oil.
 This is because some phytocompounds are water soluble whereas others are fat soluble (oil or alcohol is the appropriate extraction method).